 When it comes to private student loans and student loan refinancing, lenders may offer more than one repayment plan.
 Below are the most common plans you will encounter:

 Standard repayment is far and away the most common repayment plan for private student loans.
 In Standard repayment, your monthly payments are a set amount.
 That means you pay off your loan in equal installments over the remaining term of the loan.

-- Interest Only: With an Interest Only repayment plan, you begin by making interest payments over a short period of time and then revert to Standard repayment.
-Not only will you end up paying more in interest with an Interest Only plan than you would with the Standard repayment plan, when your loan reverts to full principal and interest payments.
+With an Interest Only repayment plan, you begin making interest-only payments over a short period of time.
+Later, you revert to Standard repayment.
+With interest-only plans, you pay more in interest than with a Standard repayment plan.
+Also, your monthly payments are higher than a Standard repayment plan when your loan reverts to full principal and interest payments.

 With a Partial repayment plan, your initial payment amount is set for a period of time.
 It then reverts to Standard repayment for the remainder of the loan term.
 The total cost of a Partial repayment plan will also be higher than with a Standard repayment plan.

 Deferred repayment is when you start making payments at a specified time in the future.
 Most lenders let you defer payments while you are in school and for six months after you leave school.
 Deferred repayment is the most costly, since interest accrues while you are deferring your payments.
 That interest is then added to the principal balance of your loan before you enter your repayment period.